Internet in Croatia: WiMax

 The oldest commercial WiMax provider is: Novi net d.o.o.

 WIMAX concessions were also given to Optima Telekom, WIMAX Telecom and Odašiljači i veze d.d.
 (OiV).
 However, none of them has to the present day (As of January 2010) realized the full potential of their concession, due to the high cost of the infrastructure which needs to be built.
 Also, the providers claim that there are not yet enough potential interested users for this technology.

-Fiber to the Home (FTTH)

-The existing Fiber to the Home provider, Metronet telekomunikacije d.d.
-T-Com, is performing a trial that is expected to take a few years time, to see the potential for nationwide coverage using FTTH technology.
-In mid-2009 a 28 floor building in Rijeka was equipped with FTTH providing triple play as a test site.
-Supposedly in three further cities similar test are being run.

 Cable Internet

 Cable Internet is available, but it is not as widespread as ADSL.
-There is one Cable Internet provider in Croatia, A1 Hrvatska d.o.o., also with a TriplePlay offer.
+There is one Cable Internet provider in Croatia, Vipnet d.o.o., also with a TriplePlay offer.